For info regarding battery autonomy while flying, check this FAQ.

 Well, the autonomy can be influenced by many parameters.
 For example, using a black theme increases by 30% the autonomy.
 Not everybody likes it,… but it uses much less energy.
 Check below more details.

 Full brightness is actually not necessary with AIR³.
 Our recommendation is to start with a brightness of 50%, not 100%.
 Make sure that the automatic action to set full brightness on takeoff is disabled.
-This will already give you a very good readability, better than other electronic devices with full brightness.
+Such setting will already give you a very good readability, better than other electronic devices with full brightness.
 In case of need during the flight (angle of the sun obscuring the screen), you have the possibility to temporarily increase the brightness with the brightness widget.

 With 50%, you should have a good readability and have a long autonomy.
 (8-10 hours).